-The Historic Core of Glen Williams represents the central area around which the Hamlet was settled, and evolved over time.
-This area is characterized by a mix of residential and commercial buildings and contains several properties that are listed on the Town's Heritage Register and designated under Part IV of the Ontario Heritage Act.
+The Hhistoric Ceore of Glen Williams represents the central area around which the Hamlet was settled, and evolved over time.
+This area is characterized by a mix of residential and commercial buildings and contains several a number of properties that are listed and designated on the Town's Heritage Register and designated under Part IV of the Ontario Heritage Act.

-The Historic Core shall continue to be the focus of commercial uses and activities.
+The Hhistoric Ceore shall continue to be the focus of commercial uses and activities.

 Replacement development and alterations to existing residential and commercial properties shall ensure the character of the Hamlet is maintained.
-This includes the conservation of significant cultural heritage resources and their identified heritage attributes, while also supporting and improving upon the commercial viability of existing businesses and tourism-based activities.
+This includes the conservation of significant cultural heritage resources and their identified heritage attributes, while also at the same time supporting and improving upon the commercial viability of the existing businesses and tourism-based activities.

-All development shall recognize and be sensitive to and compatible with existing built form and context in order to conserve the heritage character of the area.
+In order to maintain the character of the Historic Core, aAll development shall recognize and be sensitive to and compatible with existing built form and context in order to conserve the heritage character of the area.

-Development shall be sensitive to, and compatible with:
+Development shall -be sensitive to, and compatible with:

-- a) the height, massing, and scale of the buildings in the Historic Core; - b) the architectural character and heritage attributes of significant cultural heritage resources within the Historic Core -(including, but not limited to, buildings, bridges, monuments, and built landscape features);
+- a) the height, massing, and scale of the buildings in the Core; - b) the architectural character and heritage attributes of significant cultural heritage resources within the Historic Core -(including, but not limited to, buildings, bridges, monuments, and built landscape features);